axonops/axonops-server-compose/README.md

    - **Elasticsearch**, which handles indexing and search functionality.
    - **Cassandra**, which manages time-series data storage.

+### Install License (Optional)
+AxonOps is free to use and includes a range of powerful features at no cost.

+For enterprise customers with a license key, you can enhance your installation by adding the key to the `axon-server.yml` file.
+Ensure that the organization name matches the one used when obtaining your license.

 ## Container Runtime Options
 This project can be run using either Docker or [Podman](https://podman.io).